Carriage of Goods by Sea Act 1992: Provisions

-The Carriage of Goods By Sea Act 1971
+Carriage of Goods by Sea Act 1971

 The Carriage of Goods by Sea Act 1971 incorporates the Hague-Visby Rules into English Law.
 These rules require (where the Article X invokes the Rules) that, on demand, the carrier must provide the shipper with a bill of lading that meets the requirements of Article III.
-Although CoGSA 1992 cannot amend the Hague-Visby Rules, which are an International Convention, s.4 of the 1992 Act (above) upgrades the status of a bill of lading to be conclusive evidence of receipt for shipment.
+Although the 1992 act cannot amend the Hague-Visby Rules, which are an International Convention, section 4 of the 1992 act upgrades the status of a bill of lading to be conclusive evidence of receipt for shipment.